vercel/modelfusion/README.md

 console.log(metadata);

-// cast to the response type:
-for (const choice of (response as OpenAICompletionResponse).choices) {
+// cast to the raw response type: for (const choice of (rawResponse as OpenAICompletionResponse).choices) {
   console.log(choice.text);
 }
 ```